nupur06p/ethernaut-challenge/Delegation/Solution.md

 * msg.value

 5. If ContractA utilises a delegate call to call a function from ContractB, the following two statements are true:
 a.
-ContractA’s state variables can be read and written.
+Contract A’s state variables can be read and written.
 b.
-ContractB’s state variables are never read or written.
+Contract B’s state variables are never read or written.

 The slot 0 of the `Delegation` contract also stores the owner, the exact variable we wish to change.
 Furthermore, it seems that if we manage to invoke the fallback function in `Delegation.sol` to invoke `pwn()`, we will become the calling contract’s owner.